josephluck/helix/docs/Router.md

 The execution order of lifecycle hooks is important.
 When a user navigates between two different pages:

-1. `onLeave` of the current page is called
+1. `onLeave` of the left page is called
-2. `onEnter` of the new page is called
+2. `onEnter` of the entered page is called

 If the user navigates to the same page the `onChange` lifecycle is called instead of `onEnter` and `onLeave`.
-For example, if the post page has a link to related posts at the bottom, the page has not really changed, but the `postId` URL parameter will have.
+For example, if the "View Post" page has a link to the next post, the page has not really changed, but the `postId` URL parameter will have.
+Similarly, if the user clicks to load a new page in the list of pages, the query parameter `page` will change, so the `onChange` lifecycle hook will be called instead of `onEnter` and `onLeave`.

 ### Standard Navigation